AMCreates/list_and_template_method/1~Planet NOX.md

 Most of the Azuli live there, but there are smaller communities that settle in more rural areas.
 Some Animus live there as well, especially those who have some sort of talent for swimming.
 Crime is much lower in this city.

 The Azuli play an important role in trade for their port and exports.
+The port is where a lot of trade and transfer of cargo happens.
+The cargo is then taken upriver to the other regions.

+The Azuli are a close-knit people and often host festivals.